uniwebcms/website-components-template/README.md

 ![img.jpg](https://github.com/uniwebcms/uniweb-module-builder/raw/main/docs/assets/dev_mode.jpg)

 **Step 5**: [Release a production version](https://github.com/uniwebcms/uniweb-module-builder/blob/main/docs/prod_distribution.md) when desired.
 Then configure websites and/or website templates to use the production URL of the module.

+## The Express Library

+The starer module included in this repository, named SimpleCollection, defines a single component named Block.
+In addition, the module impprts
+[Uniweb Express library](https://github.com/uniwebcms/express) and exposes its general-purposed blocks.
+The module also imports the [Uniweb Module SDK](https://github.com/uniwebcms/uniweb-module-sdk), which is a software development kit that provides a thin wrapper around the underlying Uniweb JavaScript engine.

+The SDK and the Express library complement one another.
+The SDK provides a tailored and consistent API layer for the underlying web engine, which makes it suitable to be used as a dependency of several different types of component libraries.
+On the other hand, Uniweb Express implements React-based components with the SDK with the goal of achieving a consistent UI look and providing commonly needed small and large components.

+A Uniweb Component is a React JS component whose props are 4 objects: `profile`, `block`, `page` , and `website`.
+The `profile` object represents the source data of a website.
+The `block` object contains the settings for the component, which is considered a **building block** within a webpage.
+The `page` object provides information about the current webpage being rendered as a sequence of buildign blocks.
+Finally, the `website` provides information about the entire website.
+Most components only need to work with the `profile` and `block` props.
+[Learn more about Uniweb components](https://github.com/uniwebcms/uniweb-module-sdk/blob/main/docs/components.md)